Council Awards and Lectures

 Awards applicants must be members of the AHA sponsoring scientific council at the time of application.
 If you need to become an AHA Professional Member, you should do so one week prior to the application submission deadline for your member account to be processed in time for the application submission deadline.
 Learn more about AHA Professional Membership.

 Early Career Awards

 Early Career Investigator Awards recognize promising and outstanding investigators and clinicians in the early stages of their careers and stimulate continued interest in basic, clinical, translational or population cardiovascular research.
-Early career investigators are PhDs and/or MDs who are still in training or have completed training within the last four years; or PhDs and/or MDs who are still within in the first four years after their first faculty appointment as of the award application date.
+Eligible applicants must be active in research and still be in training as an undergraduate or pre-doctoral student, or be within 10 years of completing medical fellowship (or residency as NIH states, MDs would be Fellows for 3-6 years of the 7-10), terminal degree or highest certificate (e.g. BSc, MSc), as of the award application date.

 Mid-Career Achievement Awards

 These awards recognize a mid-career investigator active in basic, clinical, translational or population cardiovascular research for specific career endeavors and achievements who made a significant impact on the field of cardiovascular disease and stroke.
 The awards also may honor those who have helped further the mission of the scientific councils and the AHA.
 Candidates include PhDs and or MDs who are still within 5-20 years after their first faculty appointment of the award application date.

 Lifetime Achievement Awards

 Lifetime Achievement Awards recognize contributions to the fields of cardiovascular disease and stroke over a sustained period.
 Recipients of these awards exemplify excellence and are notable representatives of the best in their fields.

 Council Named Lectures feature presentations from some of today’s foremost clinicians and researchers as well as those with a lifetime of contributions to the field of cardiovascular disease.